satwikgoyal/IsenBERT/Algorithms/README.md

 - Contains 3 methods:

-  - train: used to train/find best hyperparameters,
+  - train: Used to train/find best hyperparameters,

-  - plot_graphs: runs train method as many times and compute mean and standard deviation.
+  - plot_graphs: Runs train method as many times and compute mean and standard deviation.
 Produces one learning graph (Steps taken to Reach the Goal v/s Number of Episodes),

-  - run_game: runs one game of the environment.
+  - run_game: Runs one game of the environment.
 Shows visualization of game.

 ### Subclasses